The coronavirus pandemic continues to affect people’s health – physical, mental and financial.

 2. How to get your money back

-Whether it’s holidays, festivals, sport or other events, most people’s social calendars have been ripped up for the time being.
+Whether it’s holidays, festivals, sport, or other events, cancellations have been a common theme since the outbreak of the pandemic.
 Seeing your plans fall through can be upsetting – and the prospect of losing money can add to that feeling.

-In some instances, you’ll be able to rearrange or reschedule.
+Some events and activities may have been rearranged or rescheduled.
 But if not, it may be worth looking into refunds.

 How this works will depend on what you’ve bought, when you bought it and how you paid for it.